About Project Artifact Types

 Standard Artifact Types, Custom Artifact Types, and Sub-Artifact Types

-Custom Artifact Types are an artifact classification in Storyteller and refer to a class of artifacts that can only be used within your project.
+Custom Artifact Types are an artifact classification in Blueprint and refer to a class of artifacts that can only be used within your project.

 Custom Artifact Types are different from default Sub-Artifact Types, which are automatically created per each project, and are only available within other artifacts (for example, a Shape is a sub-artifact of a Model).
 Project Administrators can only change which properties are available on Sub-Artifact Types.